callstack/react-native-testing-library/website/docs/Queries.md

 // Include hidden elements
 expect(
-  screen.queryByText('I am hidden from accessibility', { includeHidden: false })
+  screen.queryByText('I am hidden from accessibility', { includeHiddenElements: false })
 ).toBeFalsy();

 // Match hidden elements
-expect(screen.getByText('I am hidden from accessibility')).toBeTruthy(); // Defaults to includeHidden: true for now expect( screen.getByText('I am hidden from accessibility', { includeHidden: true }) ).toBeTruthy();
+expect(screen.getByText('I am hidden from accessibility')).toBeTruthy(); // Defaults to includeHiddenElements: true for now expect( screen.getByText('I am hidden from accessibility', { includeHiddenElements: true }) ).toBeTruthy();
 ```

 ### `hidden` option

-This is just an alias to the `includeHidden` option.
+This is just an alias to the `includeHiddenElements` option.
 It only exists to match react-testing-library naming used in [byRole](https://testing-library.com/docs/queries/byrole/#hidden).
-Prefer the use of `includeHidden` if possible as `includeHidden: true` is clearer than `hidden: true`.
+Prefer the use of `includeHiddenElements` if possible as `includeHiddenElements: true` is clearer than `hidden: true`.

 ## TextMatch